 Do you need an unfollow app?

+Social media success is a dance.
 You approach, and then you back away.

 If you continue to approach and follow people on social media, your content will seem unappealing.